Manafest: Personal life

 In 1984, at the age of five, Chris Greenwood lost his father to suicide, leaving only him, his sister Virginia, and his mother.
 A few years after, at a Bible camp, he accepted Christ and became a Christian.
 At the same camp, he also met his future wife, Melanie.
 Around the age of fourteen, Greenwood invested himself into skateboarding and aspired to make it a career.
 He however experienced an accident in 1998 which crippled his dreams to become a professional skater.
-After hearing God telling him to turn his attention to music, Greenwood began songwriting and started his career as a Christian artist.
+Greenwood later began songwriting and started his career as a Christian artist.

 In 2003, Greenwood married his wife Melanie Cardoza.
 They have a daughter.

 In 2012, Greenwood and his wife moved to Los Angeles, California.
 In October 2015, he and his family moved back to Toronto, Canada.